Today is a lovely day to discuss the potential health benefits of alligator pepper.

 Another study found that alligator pepper extract was able to reduce inflammation and oxidative stress in human skin cells.

-4. May Help Heal Wounds
+4. Helps Heal Wounds

 Gingerols, alkaloids, flavonoids, and tannins are some of the compounds found in alligator pepper that may help it heal wounds.